Job Interview Questions: 3 Key Takeaways

 Why it’s asked: This helps interviewers gauge your resourcefulness and problem-solving abilities in hospitality settings.

-Example answer: “If I don’t know the answer, I would be honest with the guest and assure them I’ll find the information right away.
-Then, I will either consult with a colleague or use available resources to get the correct information.
+Example answer: "If I don’t know the answer, I’m honest with the guest and let them know I’ll find out.
+I’ll consult a colleague or check reliable resources, then follow up promptly to ensure they get the correct information."

 How would you handle a situation where a guest is unhappy with their room?